Khanqah-Mausoleum of Sultan Barsbay: Architecture

-The mosque and the sultan's mausoleum
+Mosque and mausoleum

 This funerary complex includes Barsbay's own royal mausoleum, to which is attached a mosque and prayer hall to the south which is accessed from the street through an entrance portal and vestibule.
 To the right of the entrance are also two sabils.
 The minaret on the exterior of the mosque appears to be a crude reconstruction from a later period and does not correspond to the Mamluk architectural style.